What the Hell Is Going On With Bitcoin?

 What’s wrong with dollars, anyway?
 If you ask me, very little.
 I like my credit card.
 I don’t even mind cash.

 But to others, the dollar’s dangers are glaringly obvious: a single omnipotent entity, the federal government, strictly controlling money supply and the rules that govern it.
 Some worry that the creation of too many dollars will lead to out-of-control inflation.
-“Cypherpunks have dreamed of fully decentralized electronic payment systems for decades” that would allay these concerns, writes Timothy Lee, a senior tech-policy reporter at Ars Technica.
+“Cypherpunks have dreamed of fully decentralized electronic payment systems for decades” that would allay these concerns, writes Timothy Lee, a senior tech-policy reporter at Ars Technica who has long been on the bitcoin beat.
 Most digital-currency ideas, however, had the same tragic flaw—replicability.
 Just about everything that exists online (think text, photos, or files) can be copied.
 Fear of rampant counterfeiting would spell death for a digital currency.

 Bitcoin solved this problem with the blockchain, an online ledger that records and validates all peer-to-peer payments to eliminate double-spending.
 For those inclined to less-than-legal behavior, it helps that the blockchain encrypts transactions to provide anonymity.
 The payment network is maintained by bitcoin “miners,” a decentralized group of individuals with powerful computers that approve transactions and are rewarded with new bitcoins for their work.
 The total possible supply of bitcoin in the world is capped.
 Thus, bitcoin solves both of the cryptopunk money problems—the blockchain thwarts centralization, and the planned scarcity of bitcoins checks inflation.